 - While it is within an agency’s discretion to provide for a price realism analysis in awarding a fixed-price contract to assess understanding or risk, bidders competing for such an award must be given reasonable notice that a business decision to submit low pricing will be considered as reflecting on their understanding or the risk associated with their proposals.

 As stated earlier, when a federal contracting agency is concerned that your low price presents a performance risk, it can perform a price realism analysis.
-This can have a crucial impact on the outcome for winning the project.
+This can have a crucial impact on the outcome of winning the project.
+See information about latent and patent defects.

 Court’s View on Fair and Reasonable Price Determination Techniques